OpenNebula/marketplace-docs/source/service/vnf.rst

 See: :ref:`Contextualization Parameters <vnf_nat4_context_param>`

 The VNF provides **IPv4 Network Address Translation** (Masquerade) to connected interfaces over a specific outgoing interface.
-The outgoing interface **always must be set** in ``ONEAPP_VNF_NAT4_INTERFACES_OUT``, the default is empty list and with empty list the function won't work even if it's enabled.
-This is differs from how other functions deal with interface lists (where default empty list means all interfaces).
+The outgoing interface **always must be set** in ``ONEAPP_VNF_NAT4_INTERFACES_OUT``, the default is an empty list and with an empty list the function won't run even if it's enabled.
+This differs from how other functions deal with interface lists (where default empty list means all interfaces).

 .. _vnf_router4: